 All welding electrical leads and compressor hoses shall be suspended thru the safest possible means (not tied up with bare metal or sharp wire) from the ground or working platform.
 If it is not practical to route leads or hoses overhead of a work/traffic area, leads and hoses will be routed under the platform to eliminate any tripping hazards, and shall always be kept out of water.

-Prior to commencement of any hot work activities the area that is affected shall be free of all flammable material (combustibles: wood, paper, plastic, etc; flammable materials: petrol, diesel, paint, thinners or mastic insulation, etc).
+Prior to the commencement of any hot work activities the area that is affected shall be free of all flammable material (combustibles: wood, paper, plastic, etc; flammable materials: petrol, diesel, paint, thinners or mastic insulation, etc).

 Fire fighting equipment such as fire extinguishers shall be readily available near hot work activities.
 In addition, hot work activity inside live plants shall include preparation of loaded water hoses prior to start activity.

-At least one fully charged 6kg Dry Chemical powder fire extinguisher will be provided immediately adjacent to the hot work location.
+At least one fully charged 6kg Dry Chemical Powder fire extinguisher will be provided immediately adjacent to the hot work location.

 Employees engaged in hot work shall be trained in the operation of fire extinguishers before being allowed to carry out any hot work.
-Such fire extinguisher operation can be discussed during tool box talks.
+Such fire extinguisher operation can be discussed during toolbox talks.

-Hot work in elevated areas shall have a fire retardant blankets strategically placed to ensure the capture of all sparks and/or hot metal that may be produced by the hot work.
+Hot work in elevated areas shall have fire retardant blankets strategically placed to ensure the capture of all sparks and/or hot metal that may be produced by the hot work.